-Meteorology is the study of the Earth’s atmosphere, a component of Earth system science; a meteorologist is someone who predicts the weather.
-Meteorology students become experts in math and physics, build a comprehensive knowledge of meteorology and gain in-depth exposure to fields like oceanography, geology, space science, environmental science, climate science and atmospheric chemistry.
+Meteorology is the study of the Earth’s atmosphere, a component of Earth system science; essentially, a meteorologist is someone who predicts the weather.
+Meteorology students become experts in math and physics, build a comprehensive knowledge of meteorology and gain in-depth exposure to fields like oceanography, geology, space science, environmental science, climate science, and atmospheric chemistry.

-Whether you want to become a broadcast meteorologist, storm tracker or world weather expert, a meteorology degree from Florida Tech develops a strong background in physics and chemistry with experience in environmental science and technology.
+Whether you want to become a broadcast meteorologist, storm tracker, or world weather expert, a meteorology degree from Florida Tech develops a strong background in physics and chemistry with experience in environmental science and technology.

-A unique and memorable component of each student’s first-year experience in the meteorology degree program is the Whole Earth Course.
-This class, that integrates biology, chemistry, physics, geology and mathematics, leads students to experience and understand our planet as a system of interacting processes.
+A unique and memorable component of each student’s first-year experience in the meteorology degree program is the Whole Earth course.
+This class integrates biology, chemistry, physics, geology, and mathematics, leading students to experience and understand our planet as a system of interacting processes.

 First-year meteorology degree students are also invited to work alongside faculty on weather research and often begin projects during their first few weeks on campus.
-Later as a senior, you’ll refine your practical skills in technical electives and specialized labs, and complete an exciting research project in a topic of your choosing.
-As a result, you get practical experience, an enhanced job search portfolio and the perfect preparation for graduate and professional school, and employment.
+Later, as a senior, you’ll refine your practical skills in technical electives and specialized labs, and complete an exciting research project in a topic of your choosing.
+As a result, you receive practical experience, an enhanced job search portfolio, and the perfect preparation for graduate and professional school.

 In addition, meteorology students can get a wealth of opportunity and meteorology internships with:

-Some companies providing meteorology internships are:
+Some companies providing meteorology internships to Florida Tech students are:

 Our subtropical locale and proximity to the coast make Florida Tech the perfect place to study tropical storm development and offshore wave development.
-The capstone experience and hallmark of the Florida Tech meteorology program is the Student Field Project, a hands-on research experience to prepare students for meteorology internships and careers.
+The capstone experience and hallmark of the Florida Tech meteorology program is the Student Field Project, a hands-on research experience.
+Some topics covered by past student projects are:

-The bureau states that atmospheric scientist and related jobs are projected to grow by 11 percent over the next decade.
+The Bureau states that atmospheric scientist and related jobs are projected to grow by 11% over the next decade.
 New computer models have improved forecast accuracy and the ability of scientists to provide information to private industry that demand weather information such as shipping, airline travel, etc. Meteorology careers include forensic meteorologists who use weather to reconstruct conditions, and research meteorologists who develop new methods of data collection and observation; climate scientists study historical patterns to interpret weather and forecast long-term weather patterns or shifts in climate.

 Meteorology careers are truly global.
 The World Meteorological Organization is a specialized agency of the United Nations, has 183 member states, each of which has national meteorological or hydrometeorological services.
 And, of course, each of these involves meteorology careers.